 I styled the

-:after similarly; each element is a 1em circle with a transparent border.
-However, one element received
+:after similarly; each element is an 1em circle with a transparent border.
+But, one element received

 border-left-color values, while the other received